(Revised January 2019)

 Artists may submit up to two standalone pieces per issue: one created alone and one or two co-created.

-Standalone images, sequential art, and short comics are all permitted containing material that might run in any of our other issues.
+Long pieces of multi-paged, paneled sequential art are only permitted in the theme-free December big bang.
 Artists may collaborate with writers or write their own pieces.
 Entries are strongly encouraged to have pornographic content.

 1. Because the point of SSBB is originality, fanart is absolutely not permitted; if a piece is shown to be straight-up fanart, it will be taken down.
 Clever reimaginings of characters in the public domain, new interpretations of traditional figures, and the thin veil of plausible deniability laid over historical individuals — these are all acceptable.
 Straight-up, obvious drawings of other people’s characters are not.
 (Drawing your own original characters from another project is somewhat acceptable, but not really in the spirit of the exercise, now, is it?)